schemahero/schemahero-docs/reference/source/v1alpha4/database.md

             serviceAccount: # the service account in k8s containing the vault auth
             serviceAccountNamespace: # namespace of the service account
             agentInject:    # when set, apply vault annotations
+            connectionTemplate: # when set, use this Go template to form the uri
+            kubernetesAuthEndpoint: # when set, use this path instead of the Vault default (https://www.vaultproject.io/docs/auth/kubernetes#via-the-cli)
           ssm:              # use aws parameter store ssm
             name:           # key name in ssm
             withDecryption: # when set, decrypt